 Best Practice: Specify efficient windows to control solar energy gains and to help reduce heating and cooling loads.
 Some Building America experts recommend that, nationwide, windows be used with a U-factor of 0.35 or lower and a SHGC of 0.35 or less.
 The tradeoff in using a smaller SHGC is that the sun is blocked in both winter, when the sun helps to heat the house, and summer, when the sun works against air conditioning.
-In the mixed-humid climate the air conditioning season is longer than the heating season so low SHGC windows are important.
+In the Pacific Northwest marine climate, the heating season is longer than the air conditioning season so some solar-heating energy may be lost with low SHGC windows.
+In some parts of the California marine climate, air conditioning may be a bigger load than heating and a low SHGC is helpful.
 Note that ENERGY STAR qualification can be met with windows at less stringent ratings.